talapantitejaswini/AI-chatbot-/README.md

  # AI-chatbot-Multi-source-AI-Chatbot

-## Problem Statement
+## 📌 Problem Statement

 People use different tools for different tasks like:

-chatting with an AI,
+-chatting with an AI,

-generating images,
+-generating images,

-summarizing YouTube videos,
+-summarizing YouTube videos,

-extracting summaries from PDFs,
+-extracting summaries from PDFs,

-…which wastes time switching apps and learning multiple interfaces.

-Goal: Build one simple chatbot app where a user can do all these tasks from a single UI.
+**Goal: Build one simple chatbot app where a user can do all these tasks from a single UI.**

-## Solution Approach
+## 💡 Solution Approach
 We build a Streamlit web app that acts as the front-end interface.
 Behind the scenes, a utils.py module handles all AI functions:

 LLM Chat → via Groq API